searchinglokesh/AOS_SIGNALS/README.md

 }
 ```

+## 4) `SIGACTION`
-* **`SIGACTION`:** Offers more advanced signal handling capabilities, including additional information about the signal.
+`SIGACTION` is used to set up signal handlers and can provide additional information about the signal received.

 ```c
 #include <stdio.h>
 #include <signal.h>